-HELPLINE: In some cases, you can get support and expert advice over the phone.
+In some cases, you can get support and expert advice over the phone.
 Check out the contact details to get help and support for your business.

-DISCIPLINARIES: A law guide for taking disciplinary action against an employee.
+There is a law guide for taking disciplinary action against an employee.
 Follow these disciplinary rules when dealing with staff performance or poor conduct.

-GRIEVANCE PROCEDURES: Part of employee management is handling grievances at work with fairness.
+Part of employee management is handling grievances at work with fairness.
 It also includes knowing how to set up a grievance procedure and hold a grievance hearing.

-WHISTLEBLOWERS: What is a whistleblower and what are the procedures of whistleblowing for employees?
+What is a whistleblower and what are the procedures of whistleblowing for employees?
 This guide has all you need to know about blowing the whistle on workplace wrongdoing.